Charter to the Normans: Context

-In 1314, Philip the Fair imposed a new tax to finance a Flemish expedition.
+In 1314, Philip the Fair imposed a new tax to finance an expedition to bring Flanders back under French rule.
 This new contribution, deemed disproportionate given the stakes, would trigger a wave of protests throughout the kingdom.
 Philip the Fair's successor, his son Louis X, granted a series of provincial charters to calm the spirits.
 The Charter to the Normans was the first among them.
-It would be followed by: two charters to the people of Languedoc on 1 April 1315 and January 1316; the charter to the Bretons in March 1315; two charters to the Burgundians in April 1315 and 17 May 1315; two charters to the Champenois in May 1315 and March 1316; the charter to the Auvergnats in September 1315, reproduced for all the Lower Marches — namely, Poitou, Touraine, Anjou, Maine, Saintonge, and Angoumois —; the charter to the people of Berry in March 1316; and the charter to the people of Nivernais in May 1316.
+It would be followed by: two charters to the people of Languedoc on 1 April 1315 and January 1316; the charter to the Bretons in March 1315; two charters to the Burgundians in April 1315 and 17 May 1315; two charters to the Champenois in May 1315 and March 1316; the charter to the Auvergnats in September 1315, reproduced for all the Lower Marches – namely, Poitou, Touraine, Anjou, Maine, Saintonge, and Angoumois —; the charter to the people of Berry in March 1316; and the charter to the people of Nivernais in May 1316.